 Tip: Do not forget to try their regional Andalusian food and absorb the original Andalusian charm.

 By Anuradha from Country Hopping Couple

-Isla Canela is a natural island located south of Ayamonte in the Andalucia region of Spain.
+Isla Canela is a natural island located south of Ayamonte and is a hidden gem in the Andalucia region of Spain.
 It sits next to the Guadiana River which separates Portugal and Spain.

 Due to its proximity to Portugal, Isla Canela is a popular beach holiday destination among the locals.
 That said, the island is still an offbeat place in Spain and is unexplored by international travelers.

 Apart from having a stunning coastline and the best sandy beaches (EU blue flag status), Isla Canela being based in the river basin is surrounded by natural wetlands and is a paradise in itself.

 There are plenty of walking trails that take you through salt marshes and wetlands.
 It is also one of the best places to let the day go by and watch the sunset by the sea.